Browse more health and wellbeing stories from our Audley Club and Audley Care teams.

 Role of the immune system

-In basic terms, according to Hopkins Medicine, the immune system protects your body from outside invaders, such as bacteria, viruses, fungi, and toxins (chemicals produced by microbes).
+According to Hopkins Medicine, the immune system protects your body from outside invaders, such as bacteria, viruses, fungi, and toxins (chemicals produced by microbes).
 It is made up of different organs, cells, and proteins that work together.
 But with our bodies a little out of practice fighting these outside invaders what can we consume to help us get our defences back up?

 There are a few immune-boosting foods that are understood to support the proper function of our internal defences.
 We’ll explore some of them below: